OPT - Optional Practical Training

 - Pre-completion OPT: You may apply to participate in pre-completion OPT after you have been lawfully enrolled on a full-time basis for one full academic year at a college, university, conservatory, or seminary that has been certified by the U.S. Immigration and Customs Enforcement (ICE) Student and Exchange Visitor Program (SEVP) to enroll F-1 students.
 If you are authorized to participate in pre-completion OPT, you may work part time (20 hours or less per week) while school is in session.
 You may work full time when school is not in session.

 - Post-completion OPT: You may apply to participate in post-completion OPT after completing your studies.
-If you are authorized for post-completion OPT, you may work part time (20 hours or less per week) or full time.
+If you are authorized for post-completion OPT, you must work at least part time (20 hours or less per week) or full time.
 If you participated in pre-completion OPT, USCIS will deduct that amount of time from your post-completion OPT authorization period.
 For example, if you participated in 10 months of pre-completion OPT, you would be eligible for only up to 2 months of post-completion OPT.

 How to Apply for OPT Employment Authorization?